Voyz/databay/docs/source/extending/extending_inlets.rst

 Each pull call is provided with an :any:`Update` object as a parameter.
 It contains the name of the governing link (if specified) and an incremental integer index.
 Use the :code:`str(update)` to get a formatted string of that update.
 See :any:`Transfer Update <transfer-update>` for more.

+Your inlet may skip producing data by returning an empty :any:`list`.

 Creating records
 ^^^^^^^^^^^^^^^^